i-score/OSSIA/README.md

 # Setup
 ### (Requires brew / macports on OS X)
+(see instructions below to install brew for OSX)

 If you want to try the current i-score release quickly, run :

     ./Build.sh jamoma iscore --clone --install-deps